 Optimum daily protein intake

-According to the Association of Nutritionists and Dietitians of Madrid, the average person should consume between 0.65 and 0.8 g. of protein / kilo of body weight.
+According to the Association of Nutritionists and Dietitians, the average person should consume between 0.65 and 0.8 g. of protein / kilo of body weight.
 In other words, a person weighing 70 kilos should make sure to include at least 56 grams of protein in their daily diet.

 Due to the physical difference in gender, it is estimated that on average men consume an average of 55 grams of protein daily.
 A little more than the average 45 grams of protein for women.